arsduo/koala/readme.md

 -----------

 _Pull requests_: Koala exists as it does thanks to the amazing support and work of community members of all backgrounds and levels of experience.
 Pull requests are very welcome!
-If you have any questions,
-* The Koala-powered <a href="http://oauth.twoalex.com" target="_blank">OAuth Playground</a>, where you can easily generate OAuth access tokens and any other data needed to test out the APIs or OAuth
-* Follow Koala on <a href="http://www.facebook.com/pages/Koala/315368291823667">Facebook</a> and <a href="https://twitter.com/#!/koala_fb">Twitter</a> for SDK updates and occasional news about Facebook API changes.

-*Note*: I use the Koala issues tracker on Github to triage and address issues with the gem itself; if you need help using the Facebook API, the above resources will be far more effective.
-Depending on how much time I have, Github issues filed about how to use the Facebook API may be closed with a reference to the Facebook Stack Overflow page. just open an issue.
+_Issues_: If you have any questions about the gem, found an issue in the Ruby code or documentation, or have another question that isn't right for StackOverflow, just open an issue and fill out the template.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [code_of_conduct.md](https://github.com/arsduo/koala/blob/master/code_of_conduct.md) for more information.

-_Schedule_: In order to keep Koala moving forward on a regular and predictable schedule, I will address issues and pull requests at least three times a year: late July/early August, late December/early January, and late March/early April.
-I may respond to issues in between maintenance periods, but it'll depend on other life/work goings-on.

-Breaking/new Facebook changes and other urgent issues obviously will get addressed much more quickly.
-(We've never had a security issue, but obviously that would be priority 0.)

-Have questions?
-Found a breaking bug or urgent issue?
-[Tweet at me](http://twitter.com/arsduo) -- I'm always happy to respond.